 Motion of Uninvolved Joints

-Thus, range-of-motion exercise for the elbow, shoulder, and hand in their available planes of motion should be started as soon as the patient can tolerated them.
+Thus, range-of-motion exercise for the elbow, shoulder, and hand in their available planes of motion should be started as soon as the patient can tolerate them.

 Passive exercises may stress patients beyond their pain limits, resulting in more edema and should be avoided.